Sandjab/ShowBees/README.md

 # ShowBees - Beehive sound analysis

+This repository presents AuDaCE (Audio Dataset Controlled Environment), a framework aimaing at simplifying the management of machine learning datasets based on audio.

-This repository presents several experiments related to the interpretation of sounds produced by bees, as a mean of detecting beehives' health status and stress level.
+As an illustration, it presents several experiments related to the interpretation of sounds produced by bees, as a mean of detecting beehives' health status and stress level.

 ---
 ## Pre-requisites